amolchavan777/AppDependencyModelerMaven_FULL/README.md

 You can import the ArchiMate XML into tools like **Archi** or **BiZZdesign**.
 The GraphML file works with graph tools such as **yEd** or **Gephi**.
+For a quick interactive view, open `output/index.html` in your browser.

 ---